tushargoel86/basic_review_app/README.md

 body:
 {
-    "comments": "Hello, this is good",
-    "name": "Tushar Goel"
+    "comments": "This is nice place to stay for few days.", "name": "Tushar Goel"
 }
 ```